-The mission of the Learning/Access Center (formerly Disability Resource Center) is to facilitate full access so that all students can freely and actively participate in all facets of Pratt life.
-The L/AC collaborates to provide institute-wide advisement and consultation on disability-related matters (including legal compliance and universal design) and provides individual services and tools to facilitate diverse learning styles and accommodations in a sustainable inclusive manner.
+The Learning/Access Center (formerly Disability Resource Center) provides comprehensive academic support services that are available to all Pratt students.
+The L/AC also facilitates full access for students with disabilities and veterans so that they can freely and actively participate in all facets of Pratt life.
+The L/AC collaborates to provide Institute-wide advisement and consultation on disability-related matters (including legal compliance and universal design) and provides individual services and tools to facilitate diverse learning styles and accommodations in a sustainable inclusive manner.

 The Role of the Learning/Access Center

-The Learning/Access Center (L/AC) has staff and tools available to help all Pratt students who are working toward academic success.
+The Learning/Access Center (L/AC) has staff and tools available to support all Pratt students who are working toward academic success.
 To that end, at the L/AC, students can meet with staff, explore assistive technology, and take part in student success programming.
-Additionally, the L/AC offers short-term, one-on-one meetings to help students struggling with academic difficulties and time management.
+All Pratt students have the opportunity to work with professional and/or peer academic coaches and tutors.
+Academic coaching includes time management, study skills, reading skills and brainstorming for projects.
+Tutoring is also available in various subjects across the Pratt curriculum.
 If it is determined that further evaluation is necessary to test for the presence of learning disabilities or psychological or psychiatric conditions, the L/AC can help students with securing referrals.

 200 Willoughby Avenue